Sussex County 4-H Clubs and Programs// here is the normal content // ?>

 4-H is a community of young people across America who are learning leadership, citizenship and life skills under the supervision of caring adults.

 4-H youth are introduced to the curriculum by a variety of methods.
 Traditional clubs normally meet once per month.
 Each club has youth officers and plan their clubs activities throughout the year.
 A variety of Afterschool clubs are offered in Sussex County.
-Afterschool clubs meet multiple times, sometimes each day during the school year!
-Some of our Special Interest clubs concentrate on a single project area such as Robotics or Livestock.
-Please view the above list to find a club in your area or that explores a curriculum area that is of interest to you and your family.
+Afterschool clubs meet multiple times during the school year!
+Some of our Special Interest clubs concentrate on a single project area such as Robotics, Archery, Dairy or Horse.
+Please click on the link below to find a club in your area or that explores a curriculum area that is of interest to you and your family.

 4-H Club Blogs

 4-H is all about technology!
 In Sussex County, 4-H clubs are taking the lead in exploring communication skills and 4-H brand marketing through the use of blogs and Facebook pages.
-In September 2010, 4-H’ers began the challenge to create a club blog.
-Each blog is an independent project for a club.
-The blogs provides resources to the 4-H members and families and provides prospective members a glimpse into the activities of a nearby club.
 Through hands on management, youth and adult leaders strengthen their knowledge of smart and safe Internet practices, good judgment skills and paperless delivery of information and message. [ Sample Blog ]

 We are asking clubs who are interested in Facebook to create club groups instead of pages.
 You can decide to make the group public or private.
 Once you create a Facebook group for your club, let us know and we will feature it here.